gomikun/wpAng/README.md

 # wpAng
-Thème Angular pour Wordpress.
+Wordpress Angular theme

-Le thème prend les fichiers audio mp3 embed dans les posts pour proposer un frontend sous la forme d'un lecteur audio.
+The theme takes mp3 embed audio files in posts to provide a frontend in the form of an audio player.

 ## Installation